redhat-ai-dev/ai-rhdh-installer/docs/RHDH-CONFIG.md

 - `$EXISTING_EXTRA_ENV_SECRET`
   - Name of the extra environment variables Secret

-If using a [RHDH Operator](https://github.com/redhat-developer/rhdh-operator) instance, you will need to ensure the following fields are set to the developer hub entrypoint url under any of the app configs tied to your developer hub instance:
+If using a [RHDH Operator](https://github.com/redhat-developer/rhdh-operator) instance the following required fields will be missing **by default (unless already setup)**:
 - `.app.baseUrl`
 - `.backend.baseUrl`
 - `.backend.cors.origin`

+You will need to ensure the above fields are set to the developer hub entrypoint url the tied app config. **Note**: Having these fields set under any app config ConfigMap tied to the existing RHDH instance should work.

 If you are planning to use GitHub integration run `export RHDH_GITHUB_INTEGRATION=true` and to use GitLab integration run `export RHDH_GITLAB_INTEGRATION=true`.